 The Council commissioned a valuation for a selection of PFI Campuses which was performed during the last quarter of financial year 2020/21.
 In addition, the Council's internal valuers performed valuations for a number of assets, including Investment properties, other PFI Campuses and properties requiring revaluation due to redevelopment or a change of use, during the last quarter of financial year 2020/21.
-In applying the Royal Institution of Chartered Surveyors (RICS) Valuation Global Standards ('Red Book'), a material uncertainty has been declared in the valuation reports.
-This is due to market uncertainties caused by Covid-19.
-The Red Book defines material uncertainty as 'where the degree of uncertainty in a valuation falls outside any parameters that might normally be expected and accepted.'
+In applying the Royal Institution of Chartered Surveyors (RICS) Valuation Global Standards ('Red Book'), the valuation reports include an explanatory note which provides an update on market conditions and confirms that some markets have started to function again and there is adequate evidence on which to base an opinion of value.
+However, uncertainties do remain and there is the potential for markets to move rapidly in response to future changes in the control or spread of Covid-19.

 The valuation reports have been used to inform the measurement of non-current assets in these financial statements.
-Although the valuers have declared a material valuation uncertainty, the valuers have continued to exercise professional judgement in preparing the valuations and, therefore, this is the best information available to Council as at 31 March 2021 and can be relied upon.
+The valuers have continued to exercise professional judgement in preparing the valuations and, therefore, this is the best information available to Council as at 31 March 2021 and can be relied upon.